 Certain family members, such as the adult children of aged parents, are eligible to serve in these roles provided they pass the necessary background checks and are approved by the state.
 To be clear, spouses cannot be paid to provide care.

 South Carolina Medicaid is also referred to as Healthy Connections.
-This program is sometimes called South Carolina Community Long Term Care or CLTC, and is administered by the South Carolina Department of Health and Human Services (SCDHHS).
+This program is administered by South Carolina’s Community Long Term Care Division of the Department of Health and Human Services.

 This waiver has eligibility criteria related to the age, functional need, income and assets of the applicant.

 Age: South Carolina residents must be between the ages of 18 and 64 and disabled, or 65 years of age and older.